Kernel Mean Embedding of Distributions: A Review and Beyond: Introduction

 \chapter{Introduction}

-This work aims to give a comprehensive review of kernel mean embeddings of distributions and, in the course of doing so, to discuss some challenging issues that could potentially lead to new research directions.
+This work aims to provide a comprehensive review of kernel mean embeddings of distributions and, in the course of doing so, discusses some challenging issues that could potentially lead to new research directions.
 To the best of our knowledge, there is no comparable review in this area so far; however, the short review paper of \citet{Song2013} on Hilbert space embedding of conditional distributions and its applications in nonparametric inference in graphical models may be of interest to some readers.

 The kernel mean embedding owes its success to a positive definite function commonly known as the \emph{kernel function}.
 The kernel function has become popular in the machine learning community for more than 20 years.
 Initially, it arises as an effortless way to perform an inner product $\langle \x,\y \rangle$ in a high-dimensional feature space $\hbspace$ for some data points $\x,\y\in\inspace$.
 The positive definiteness of the kernel function guarantees the existence of a dot product space $\hbspace$ and a mapping $\phi :\inspace\rightarrow\hbspace$ such that $k(\x,\y) = \langle\phi(\x),\phi(\y)\rangle_{\hbspace}$ \citep{aronszajn50reproducing} without needing to compute $\phi$ explicitly \citep{BosGuyVap92,Cortes1995,Vapnik00,Scholkopf01:LKS}.
-The kernel function can be applied to any learning algorithm as long as they can be expressed entirely in terms of a dot product $\langle \x,\y \rangle$ \citep{Scholkopf98:KPCA}.
+The kernel function can be applied to any learning algorithm as long as the latter can be expressed entirely in terms of a dot product $\langle \x,\y \rangle$ \citep{Scholkopf98:KPCA}.
 This trick is commonly known as the \emph{kernel trick} (see Section \ref{sec:background} for a more detailed account).
 Many kernel functions have been proposed for various kinds of data structures including non-vectorial data such as graphs, text documents, semi-groups, and probability distributions \citep{Scholkopf01:LKS,Gartner2003}.
 Many well-known learning algorithms have already been \emph{kernelized} and have proven successful in scientific disciplines such as bioinformatics, natural language processing, computer vision, robotics, and causal inference.